satellitecomponent/Neurite/localhost_servers/README.md

 To start all servers (besides automation.js), run the start_servers.js script with Node.js by...

-...navigating to the LocalHost servers folder in the command line and running...
+...navigating to the localhost_servers folder in the command line and running...

 ```bash
 npm run start